 We will act on your request for an accounting within 60 days.
 We may need additional time to act on your request, and therefore may take up to an additional 30 days.
+In connection therewith, we will provide you with a written statement of the reasons for the delay and the date by which we will provide the accounting.
 Your first accounting will be free, and we will continue to provide to you one free accounting upon request every 12 months.
 However, if you request an additional accounting within 12 months of receiving your free accounting, we may charge you a fee.
+The fee will be reasonable and cost-based.
 We will inform you in advance of the fee and provide you with an opportunity to withdraw or modify your request.

 You have the right to ask us to restrict how we use or disclose your information for treatment, payment, or health care operations.
 You also have the right to ask us to restrict information that we have been asked to give to family members or to others who are involved in your health care or payment for your health care.
+If we engage in any type of fundraising activity, you have the right to opt out of receiving any such communication.

-You have the right to ask to receive confidential communications of information, if you believe that you would be harmed if we send your information to your current mailing address.
+You have the right to ask to receive confidential communications of information.
+We may require that your request include a statement that disclosure of all or part of the information to which the request pertains could endanger you or someone else.
 For example, in situations involving domestic disputes or violence, you can ask us to send the information by alternative means (for example by fax) or to an alternative address.
 We will try to accommodate a reasonable request made by you.

-What do we do with member PHI when the member is no longer enrolled in a our Plan?
+What do we do with member PHI when the member is no longer enrolled in our plan?

 We do not destroy PHI when individuals terminate their coverage.
-The information is necessary and used for many purposes as described in this document, even after the individual leaves a plan.
+The information is necessary and used for many purposes as described in this Notice, even after the individual leaves a plan.
 However, the policies and procedures that protect that information against inappropriate use and disclosure apply regardless of the status of any individual member.
 In many cases, PHI is subject to legal retention requirements, and after that requirement for record maintenance, PHI is destroyed in a confidential process.